 In conjunction with the Augusta Facility, PCT also plans to build and operate Feed PreP facilities in locations geographically near the feed sources to optimize PCT's supply chain economics.
-PCT will locate its first Feed PreP facility in Winter Garden, Florida, which is expected to be operational in the second half of 2022.
+During the third quarter of 2022, PCT has experienced new challenges obtaining the necessary water and sewer permits to construct its first planned Feed PreP facility in Central Florida.
+PCT is evaluating its available recourse to obtain these permits, as well as potential legal remedies with regard to its obligations under the 11-year lease agreement.
+PCT is also evaluating alternative preprocessing sites in Central Florida.
+Also, on August 24, 2022, PCT signed a lease for a future PreP facility in Denver, Pennsylvania, which is expected to be operational by the end of 2023, provided we obtain the financing necessary for operational readiness.
 Throughout the second half of 2021, PCT developed a feedstock processing system with advanced sorting capabilities that can handle various types of plastics in addition to polypropylene (designated as no. 5 plastic).
-PCT's enhanced sorting should allow PCT to process and procure all plastic bales between no. 3 and no. 7.
+PCT's enhanced sorting should allow PCT to process and procure all plastic bales between no. 1 and no. 7.
 PCT's new Feed PreP facilities will extract polypropylene and ship it to PCT's purification lines, while the non-polypropylene feed will be sorted, baled, and subsequently sold on the open market.